bproai/pieverse-desktop/Business Plan/business-plan.md

    - Maintains client relationships during off hours
    - Creates parallel income streams through simultaneous activities

-4. **Seamless Integration**: The PiEVerse digital double maintains continuity with the user:
+4. **Seamless Integration**: The PieVerse digital double maintains continuity with the user:
    - Synchronizes regularly to incorporate new knowledge and preferences
    - Provides detailed reports of all proxy activities
    - Ensures transparency in its representation role